1jour1vin

 Wine rated (2022 guide) 95/100

-The nose is magnificent and already shows a spicy and woody complexity.
-The tannins are abundant and will need time to settle, but the fruit is opulent enough to wait.
+The nose is magnificent and already displays spicy and woody complexity.
+The tannins are abundant and will need time to settle, but the fruit is opulent enough to make the wait worthwhile.
 Very long finish.
-Mainly from rolled pebbles from the Bois de la Ville, La Crau and La Nerthe vineyards, fermented and aged 80% in stainless steel and 20% in old barrels.
+Made primarily from rounded pebbles from the Bois de la Ville, La Crau, and La Nerthe vineyards, fermented and aged 80% in stainless steel and 20% in old barrels.
 All destemmed.

 Hachette Wine Guide